Skip to main content

 Next Steps

-We explored the PIGs and SIGs of B2C Commerce site configurations.
-In the next unit, we talk about how B2C Commerce storefront data is imported and exported to and from systems of record.
+You explored the PIGs and SIGs of B2C Commerce site configurations.
+In the next unit, you learn about how to import and export B2C Commerce storefront data to and from systems of record.

 Resources